 St. Michael's School is a private middle school in Poway.
-The principal of St. Michael's School is Rev. Neal Dolan.
-537 children attend St. Michael's School and identify primarily as Hispanic; White, non-Hispanic; and Asian.
+The principal of St. Michael's School is Rev. Neal Dolan, who can be contacted at email@example.com.
+544 students attend St. Michael's School and are mostly Hispanic; White, non-Hispanic; and Asian.
 The student to teacher ratio at St. Michael's School is 17:1.
 Bernardo Heights Middle School is one of the nearest middle schools.

 - Ceramics sculpture